convox/rack/Development.md

 0
 ```

-GitHub and Travis CI are configured to require that tests are passing before a pull request can be merged.
+GitHub and Travis CI are configured to require that tests be passing before a pull request can be merged.

-The most complex tests, such as `TestProcessesListWithDetached` setup a stub AWS and Docker httptest web servers to simulate various request and response cycles.
+The most complex tests, such as `TestProcessesListWithDetached` set up a stub AWS and Docker httptest web servers to simulate various request and response cycles.
 This can be challenging to write but represents a very powerful way to verify Convox behavior.

 ## API Changes